 Personal injury protection (PIP) insurance is a type of auto insurance required for drivers in Kansas.
-PIP insurance covers the expenses you incur as a result of injuries from an automobile accident, regardless of the cause of the accident or who was at fault.
+PIP insurance covers any expenses you might incur as a result of injuries from an automobile accident, regardless of the cause of the accident or who was at fault.
 That's why PIP is also called "no-fault" insurance, and Kansas is a no-fault state.
-PIP pays the costs of the medical bills for your injuries and other expenses you incur as a result of your injuries.
+PIP pays the costs of the medical bills and other expenses that result from your injuries.

 - Dental care

 Additionally, PIP must provide a separate amount of at least $4,500 for rehabilitation, should you need it.
 Rehabilitation coverage includes psychiatric services, occupational therapy and vocational training for an injured person to regain employment following an accident.

 If you exceed the limits of your PIP medical coverage, your health insurance provider will cover the rest of the costs, but most Kansas health insurance plans require you to exhaust your PIP coverage first.

 If you're injured in a car accident and unable to work, PIP insurance must cover your lost income.
 You will generally receive 85% of your monthly income, with a limit of $900 per month (equivalent to $10,800 annually) for up to one year following your accident.
 However, you can increase the amount or duration of the disability coverage if you wish, though you'll pay higher monthly premiums.

 Furthermore, you can receive benefits to pay someone to perform household chores you typically do, such as grocery shopping, cleaning and lawn care.
 You can receive up to $25 per day for a year to pay for someone else to perform these duties on your behalf.